Silver Lining Mentoring

 Safety vs. Expression

-Open posting felt risky; strict controls felt limiting.
+Open posting felt risky.

 Project image